CONTENTS

 The League:

+" Calls for a bipartisan political approach to national defence with a commitment to a steady long-term build-up in our national defence capability including the required industrial infrastructure.
 While recognising budgetary constraints, believes that, given leadership by successive governments, Australia can defend itself in the longer term within acceptable financial, economic and manpower parameters.

 Objectives & Membership Advisory Council President's Page Officers & Directors Naval & Maritime Links 'The Navy' Magazine Navy League Awards mail us at : navyleag@netspace.net.au Sitemap Back to Main Menu